 A term used for the process of “rubbing down” lines and dots on a printing plate, which darkens those rubbed areas.

 Creating a polished finish on paper by rubbing with stone or hand smoothing a surface.

 A binding technique that entails nicking the backfold in short lengths during the folding process, which allows glue to reach each individual leaf and create a strong bond.

 Register refers to the process of aligning colors (plates) properly during printing.
 With butt register, the ink colors meet perfectly without overlapping or gaps.
 With lap register, the colors do overlap slightly.

 Abbreviation for Bar Width Reduction – When a barcode is printed, the bars are usually slightly wider than in the original artwork.
 To compensate for this print gain or ink spread, a bar width reduction is applied when making the original barcode.

-Abbreviation for BuY General Motors CaRs: a simple rule to remind you about the complimentary colors: Blue versus Yellow, Green versus Magenta and Cyan versus Red.
+Abbreviation for BuY General Motors CaRs: a simple rule to remind you about the complementary colors: Blue versus Yellow, Green versus Magenta, and Cyan versus Red.

 In magazine and newspaper publishing, a line added to an article to identify its author(s).